Dansito/Fedora-Minimal-Desktop/README.md

 # Fedora-Minimal-Desktop : Tested in (Fedora-36)
-A script that automatically install a basic gnome desktop with only necessary things
+A script that automatically install a basic gnome and kde desktop with only necessary things

 # What's in ?
-# GNOME
+## GNOME
 Fedora base, Gnome-Shell, GDM, Firefox, Nautilus, Gnome-Console, Gnome-Text-Editor, Gnome-Software(Optional), some base font